Type 1 diabetes

 Diabetes is diagnosed with the following blood tests:

-- Random (non-fasting) blood glucose level.
-You may have diabetes if it is higher than 200 mg/dL, and you have symptoms such as increased thirst, urination, and fatigue.
+- Random (non-fasting) blood glucose level -- You may have diabetes if it is 200 mg/dL (11.1 mmol/L) or higher, and you have symptoms such as increased thirst, urination, and fatigue.
 (This must be confirmed with a fasting test.)

 - During an illness such as pneumonia, heart attack, or stroke